phanerka/link-stash/Coding/Tips.md

 and yeah for code only mods it makes no difference
 honestly I would leave it disabled and install mergefix though
 ##### Live logs
-- `LogOutput.log`: enable one setting in BepInEx config; pops up in separate window.
+- `LogOutput.log`: enable one setting in BepInEx config; pops up in separate from the game window
 - `consoleOutput.txt`: press `K` with Dev Mode enabled; visible on the left
+- `exceptionLog.txt`: available with [[Debug World]]; visible in bottom left, pops up whenever first exception is thrown
 ##### Using cheat codes
 Refer to [[Cheat codes]].